250-590-3185 | email@example.com

 Christina Chan, M.Sc., R.Ac.

-is a Community Acupuncturist, educator and mover-shaker.
-In 2009, she completed her training as a Registered Acupuncturist at the Canadian College of Acupuncture and Oriental Medicine in Victoria, BC.
-She has practiced acupuncture in a variety of settings including at the Vancouver Daytox, the Fernwood Community Centre, AIDS Vancouver Island and Project Connect.
-She is also a certified Cranial Sacral Therapist, completing her training through the Department of Holistic Health Studies at Langara College in Vancouver, BC.
+is a Community Acupuncturist, educator, two-wheeler, kung fu freedom fighter and lupus survivor.
+In 2009, she completed her training as a Registered Acupuncturist at the Canadian College of Acupuncture and Oriental Medicine (CCAOM) in Victoria, BC.
+She has practiced her craft in a variety of settings including at the Vancouver Daytox, Indigenous Wellness Week at UVic’s First People’s House, West Coast College of Massage, Victoria’s Annual Anarchist Book Fair and AIDS Vancouver Island.